4 June 2023

 - Contents insurance

 - Nights out with work (could be a lot depending on where you work!)

 Not to mention things like new clothes, cosmetics and those sneaky extra costs that seem to come out of nowhere.
 Of course, a lot of this is in your control.

-That's why we've compiled this list of questions that you should always ask an estate agent or landlord before moving into a property (or at least have in mind when checking out a property, which you should always do).
+Moving into a rental property is serious business, no matter how long it’s for.
+So, we’ve compiled this list of questions that you should always ask an estate agent or landlord before moving into a property (or at least have in mind when checking out a property).

 - How much is the monthly rent?

 - How long is the contract / rent period?